IRC: IRCnet fork

 In July 1996, after months of flame wars and discussions on the mailing list, there was yet another split due to disagreement in how the development of the ircd should evolve.
-Most notably, the "European" (most of those servers were in Europe) side that later named itself IRCnet argued for nick and channel delays whereas the EFnet side argued for timestamps.
+Most notably, the "European" (most of those servers were in Europe) side which later named itself IRCnet argued for nick and channel delays whereas the EFnet side argued for timestamps.
 There were also disagreements about policies: the European side had started to establish a set of rules directing what IRCops could and could not do, a point of view opposed by the US side.

 Most (not all) of the IRCnet servers were in Europe, while most of the EFnet servers were in the US.
 This event is also known as "The Great Split" in many IRC societies.
 EFnet has since (as of August 1998) grown and passed the number of users it had then.
 In the (northern) autumn of the year 2000, EFnet had some 50,000 users and IRCnet 70,000.